acfirthh/acfirthh.github.io/_writeups/2024-12-18-htb-university-2024-clouded.md

 ...
 ```

-This meant that I could not use the list with **hydra** to brute-force SSH and test for password reuse.
+This meant that I could now use the list with **hydra** to brute-force SSH and test for password reuse.

 As I didn't have specific usernames to test, only first and last names, I tested multiple different options for the usernames.